-These groups are usually given a budget and access to resources such as an e-mail address, a presence on internal employee-only websites (intranets), meeting space and focused opportunities to communicate the business value of LGBT inclusion with the broader organization.
+These groups are usually given a budget and access to resources such as an e-mail address, a presence on internal employee-only websites (intranets), meeting space and focused opportunities to communicate the business value of LGBTQ inclusion with the broader organization.
 Most employee groups include an executive champion — a senior manager who helps hone and identify the business goals for the employee group and ensures visibility of these issues with other executives.
 Generally, groups also have a liaison to human resources to ensure that regular workplace concerns can be quickly and effectively addressed.

 - Develop and implement internal policies and practices